Kemerovo: Education

-Six higher education institutions are located in Kemerovo: Kemerovo State University, Kuzbass State Technical University, Kemerovo Institute of Food Industry (University), Kemerovo State Medical Academy, Kemerovo State Institute of Culture, Kemerovo Agricultural Institute and Kuzbass Economy and Justice Institute.
+Six higher education institutions are located in Kemerovo: Kemerovo State University, Kuzbass State Technical University, Kemerovo Institute of Food Industry (University), Kemerovo State Medical Academy, Kemerovo State Institute of Culture and Kemerovo Agricultural Institute.

-Sports
+Sport

 The public interest for bandy is widespread in Russia.
 26,000 watched the opening game of the 2011–12 Russian Bandy League when local club Kuzbass played against Dynamo Moscow and Kuzbass is among the very best in the Russian Bandy League.
 The 2007 Bandy World Championship was held in the city.
 Female bandy only exists in a few places in Russia.
 Now Kemerovo is about to start it up.
 Moscow already had two multi-use indoor arenas where bandy can be played.
 Kemerovo got the first one in Russia specifically built for bandy (today also Khabarovsk and Ulyanovsk have it).
 Kuzbass plays the matches in the league at Khimik Stadium because of the big public interest.
 That arena has a capacity of 32000.
 As it also is equipped with artificial ice, Kemerovo has the best infrastructure for developing bandy in Russia.

 Since 2013 there has been a "bandy on boots" tournament for national diasporas living in Kuzbass.

+The Kuzbass Kemerovo motorcycle speedway team regularly participated in the Soviet Union Championship from 1968 through to 1992.
+After the dissolution of the Soviet Union, the team disbanded.
+However, the team won the silver medal in 1988 and the bronze medal in 1986 and 1987.
+Occasional ice speedway is held on the Mototrack Rosto DOSAAF at (55°20′19″N 86°02′26″E).